Listen to this blog

-A simple assertion and validation library for Java which makes it possible to use your favorite hamcrest-matchers to express pre- and post-conditions in your code.
+A simple assertion and validation library for Java that makes it possible to use your favorite hamcrest-matches to express pre-and post-conditions in your code.
 Use the global default policy to signal logical violations in your code or optionally specify your own handling.

 datasource-assert provides assertion API for DataSource to validate query executions.
 The assertion API is used for assertion methods such as assertEquals in JUnit and TestNG.
 Also, it comes with support for assertThat in AssertJ and Hamcrest.